|1 February 2021 update:

 The Western Australian Government’s response to COVID-19 is a significant logistical and financial undertaking.

-The Government recently published its WA Recovery Plan, which outlines a $5.5 billion commitment to a wide range of measures aimed at ‘restoring business and consumer confidence and rebuilding the economy’.
+In July 2020, the Government published its WA Recovery Plan, which outlines a $5.5 billion commitment to a wide range of measures aimed at ‘restoring business and consumer confidence and rebuilding the economy’.
 These include infrastructure upgrades, grants, small business support, housing stimulus programs, rent and mortgage relief, and other assistance payments.

 The profound community and economic impact arising from COVID-19 responses means that public sector entities are under pressure to deliver these support measures urgently.
 While responsiveness is critically important in such circumstances, sudden or rapid implementation of government programs presents a heightened risk environment for inefficiency, waste, fraud, declining quality of services and unintended impacts on citizens’ lives.
 These outcomes can result from rushed planning, abandonment of normal consultation and decision-making forums, and a failure to properly evaluate programs.